madeleineforbes/gwenbell.com/about.md

 <hr />

-<h3>This is a day in my life.</h3>
+<h3>Day in my life</h3>

 I wake up each morning early to get a writing and programming session in before the rest of the house awakens.
 I live with three housemates, <del>partner</del> <del>lover</del> <a href="http://evbogue.com">star twin</a> and a cat.

 I wake up to the sound of birds chirping and cars rolling.
 I pull on a pair of socks and shuffle across the hard wood floors to the kitchen.
-This morning I boiled water for tea, rather than making espresso.
-Usually I have a tiny espresso cup of Café Bustelo
+I have a tiny espresso cup of Café Bustelo from a stovetop espresso maker.

 The first thing I do when I open my laptop is power it on.
 Then I

 	$ command space

 into the terminal.
+(That's a shortcut in Quicksilver.)

-From the terminal, I open my text editor, Sublime Text 2.
+From the terminal I open my text editor, Sublime Text 2.

 Once open, I start writing from the top.
 When I'm done with my morning writing session, I take a bath.

-I usually eat huevos rancheros or cranberry cinnamon oatmeal for breakfast.
+I eat huevos rancheros or cranberry cinnamon oatmeal for breakfast.

 The afternoon gets kicked off with a strategy session with [Ven](http://twitter.com/venportman).
 After the strategy session, most days I walk either to the Bed-Stuy donut shop for a chocolate covered cocao nib donut and the Janet Jackson that's usually playing.